webplatform/docs/css/properties/position/index.md

 }}
 {{Standardization_Status|W3C Recommendation}}
 {{API_Name}}
 {{Summary_Section|The position property controls the type of positioning used by an element within its parent elements.
-The effect of the position attribute depends on a lot of factors, for example the value of position property of parent elements.}}
+The effect of the position property depends on a lot of factors, for example the position property of parent elements.}}
 {{CSS Property
 |Initial value=static
 |Applies to=All elements